 A whiskey smash is like a whiskey sour infused with mint.
 And this version gets another flavor kick with a hint of punchy ginger.
 It's smooth, with a wonderful sweet-sour balance you'll instantly love.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 I'm a bit fussy when it comes to cocktails.
 I do like some simple classics like gin and tonics, a Pimm's cup or mojito.
 I tend to avoid overly sweet drinks, though do like ones with plenty fruit flavor (hello mango margarita).
 But ones that are purely spirits are also a bit too much for me.

-Something with citrus is a pretty safe bet for me, and so when I discovered sours, I knew I'd found a favorite.
+Something with citrus is a pretty safe bet for me, and so when I discovered sours and smashes, I knew I'd found a favorite.
 Whether it's the more classic whiskey, or twists like my hibiscus mezcal sour, I find the simple, tart mix so appealing.

 We had a take on a ginger whiskey smash in Hawaii that was a little different from this, but had me determined to try one at home.
 Since I had some homemade ginger syrup already, it was the perfect excuse.

 Ideally, you'd have a cocktail shaker and shake everything together (hence 'smash').
 But even just muddling everything well in a glass gets a decent amount of flavor from the mint.
 You can help it by letting the muddled mint steep a little.